-- On the far left is a RS-232 port for direct console access. - To the right of the console port are 2 USB ports which are not used in normal CorePlus operation. - To the right of the USB ports is an array of 6 x RJ45 Gigabit Ethernet interfaces with logical interface names ge1 to ge6.
-These interfaces have equal operational capacity and are capable of link speed auto-negotiation which means that they can operate with 10Base-T, 100Base-Tx or 1000Base-T.
+• 6 x RJ45 Gigabit Ethernet interfaces with logical interface names ge1 to ge6.
+These connections are capable of link speed auto-negotiation and can therefore operate with 10Base-T, 100Base-Tx, or 1000Base-T.

 All ge interfaces support Automatic MDI-X and do not require a crossover cable for direct connection from another computer.